mideind/BinPackage/README.md

 Another option is `auto_uppercase`, which if set to True, causes the returned search key to be in upper case if any upper case meaning exists in BÍN for the lookup word.
 This can be helpful when attempting to normalize all-lowercase input, for example from voice recognition systems.
-Additional disambiguation is typically still needed, since many common words and names do exist both in lower case and in upper case, and BinPackage cannot infer which form is desired in the output.
+(Additional disambiguation is typically still needed, since many common words and names do exist both in lower case and in upper case, and BinPackage cannot infer which form is desired in the output.)

-A final example of when the search key is different from the lookup word:
+A final example of when the returned search key is different from the lookup word:

 ```python
 >>>> b.lookup("þýzk")